stellakaval/table-watcher/README.md

 `auto_book` defaults to `false` (notify-only).
 If you set it to `true`:

-- The watcher will book the **first** in-window slot it finds, no further confirmation.
+- The watcher will book **at most one table per run** — the best hit, chosen by your restaurant priority first, then earliest date/time.
+Lower-priority hits notify only, so one run can never double-book you.
+No further confirmation.
   Only enable it for watches where any matching slot is acceptable to you.
 - You must fill in `diner` (first name, last name, email, phone) in `config.json`.
 - A booking only counts when the script reports `confirmed`.
 Anything else — errors, empty output, timeouts — is reported as a miss, never as a booking.
+- A confirmed booking fires the notification channels too (so your phone still buzzes with the details).

 ## Recording a good demo